Angular Signal Forms Part 1: Getting Started with the Basics

 Creating a Basic Schema

-Signal Forms use the schema()
+Signal Forms use the schema() function to define validation rules.

-Angular comes with some very common rules by default, such as required
+Angular comes with some very common rules by default, such as required and minLength.

-parameter allows us to navigate through the form structure and apply validation rules to specific fields.
+The provided path parameter allows us to navigate through the form structure and apply validation rules to specific fields.

 import {